 Fig. 4.
-LNT IR spectrum of slightly deuterated [K0.5(NH4)0.5]2SO4.
+LNT IR spectrum of slightly deuterated [Ko.5(NH4)o.5]2SO4.

-in the [K0.5(NH4)0.5]2SO4 mixed crystal, a situation which is remarkably different from the one discussed by Srinivasan et al. [8].
 The explanation which we offer is based on the zero-point energy difference between the two ammonium sites.
-It might be inferred, namely, that the (NH4)II site is lower in energy and its occupancy is therefore preferred.
+It might be inferred, namely, that the (NH4)11 site is lower in energy and its occupancy is therefore preferred.
 Hence, if only few percentage of ammonium are present, only the KII ions would be substituted.

-It does not seem, however, that the energy difference is very large, since the hydrogen bonds of the two ammonium ions are of comparable strength.
-Furthermore, the rootmean-square frequencies (calculated from the thermal parameters [1]) at low temperature are 162 and 158 $cm^{-1}$ for the two NH4 types respectively, indicating sites of similar energy.
-In such cases, it is important to consider the changes in the Gibbs energy, since at equilibrium this quantity should be at minimum.
-The the mixed entropy of crystal [K0.5(NH4)0.5]2SO4 would be close to zero if only one type of ammonium since the structure ions exist, would then be fully ordered.
-This would, of course, increase the Gibbs energy value (G = H - TS).
+It does not seem, however. the energy difference is very large, since the hydrogen bonds of the two ammonium ions are of comparable strength.
+Furthermore, the rootmean-square frequencies (calculated from the thermal parameters [1]) at low temperature are 162 and 158 cm-1 for the two NH4 types respectively, indicating sites of similar energy.
+In such cases, it is important to consider the changes in the Gibbs energy, since at equilibrium this quantity should be at minimum. the mixed entropy of crystal $[K_0.5(NH_4)0.5]2SO_4$ would be close to zero if only one type of ammonium since the structure ions exist, would then be fully ordered. would, of course, increase the Gibbs energy value (G = H - TS).